dougeby/IntuneDocs/intune/macos-device-features-settings.md

 These settings are added to a device configuration profile in Intune, and then assigned or deployed to your macOS devices.

-Policies can be applied to devices that:

-- Enrolled in Intune through device enrollment.
-- Enrolled in Intune with user approval.
-- Enrolled using Apple School Manager or Apple Business Manager with automated device enrollment (formerly DEP).

 ## Before you begin

 [Create a macOS device configuration profile](device-features-configure.md).

+> [!NOTE]
+> These settings can apply to the following enrollment types:
+>
+> - User approved enrollment
+> - Device enrollment
+> - Automated device enrollment
+> - All enrollment types, which includes user approved enrollment, device enrollment, and automated device enrollment (formerly DEP).
+>
+> For more information on these enrollment types, see [macOS enrollment](macos-enroll.md).

 ## AirPrint